Niece Waidhofer Shows Underboob & Wears A Belt As A Bra In New Instagram Pic

 Niece Waidhofer has posted lots of lingerie pics on Instagram lately, but her newest share is arguably one of the more risqué in recent days.
 The model showed off her underboob and wore a black belt as a top, posing in front of a blank wall and striking a dramatic pose.

-In the Instagram update, the stunner placed her right hand on her head and left her elbow out to the sides as she looked down towards the ground with her lips slightly parted.
-She crossed one leg in front and left her curves on full display.
+In the Instagram update, the stunner placed her right hand on her head and left her elbow out to the sides as she looked down toward the ground with her lips slightly parted.
+She crossed one leg in front and put her curves on full display.

 Instead of a conventional top, Niece opted to wrap a thick black belt around her chest, placing it through the belt loop and tugging at the end to emulate a push-up bra.
 This meant that her cleavage and underboob were hard to miss.
-She also wore a tiny black thong that rested very low on her hips and left her pelvic two gun tattoos on show.
-Plus, her revealing ensemble allowed her to flaunt her toned abs, tiny waist, and curvy hips.
+She also rocked a tiny black thong that rested very low on her hips, leaving her pelvic two gun tattoos on show.
+Furthermore, her revealing ensemble allowed her to flaunt her toned abs, tiny waist, and curvy hips.

 The beauty wore her dark hair down with her locks brushed in front of her right shoulder and a few pieces falling on the left side of her chest.
 Her makeup included dark purple eyeshadow, mascara, and light-colored lipstick.
-She didn’t appear to be wearing any accessories, leaving the attention completely on her physique.
+She didn’t appear to be wearing any accessories, putting the attention completely on her physique.

-The model was well-lit for the shot thanks to the natural lighting that flooded the room, her skin looking flawless and pale.
+The model was well-lit for the shot, thanks to the natural lighting that flooded the room and left her skin looking flawless and pale.
 The photo was cropped from her forehead down to her upper thighs for the snap.

-Her many followers flooded the comments section with a variety of messages for the bombshell with most people referring to her self-deprecating caption.
+Niece’s many followers flooded the comments section with a variety of messages for the bombshell with most people referring to her self-deprecating caption.

 “You’re unbelievably extraordinary.
 Awesomeness level:90,000,” declared an admirer.